 - Usually some sort of health check or statement

-- Private health insurance, we have a great list for private health insurance in Spain, but they may also cover other countries.
+- Private health insurance, we have a great list for student health insurance in Spain, but they may also cover other countries.

 - Some have a certain level of the local language required, so double check